-The church website has gone through major changes to make it a “one-stop shop” for church members and those interested in what we may have to offer.
-It is meant as a resource to you and to our community.
-The “Welcome” page has links to all our social media sites, the scriptures for each Sunday, and the pastor’s sermons.
-Other pages provide links to daily meditations, helpful resources, and more.
+The website is a useful “one-stop shop” resource for church members and the community.
+The “Welcome” page has links to all our social media sites, scriptures for each Sunday, and pastor’s sermons.
+On other pages you can find links to daily meditations, helpful resources, and more!
 Make it a “favorite” for yourself and others!

 * * *